lifejuggler/react-cat-tree/README.md

 # React Cat(egory) tree

->This is merely an actively maintained forked version of this package [here](https://github.com/lifejuggler/react-cat-tree) - Created and managed by the lifejuggler
+>This is merely an actively maintained forked version of this package [here](https://github.com/lifejuggler/react-cat-tree) - Managed by the lifejuggler

 >A React component for Drag-and-drop sortable representation of hierarchical data.
 Checkout the [demo](https://lifejuggler.github.io/react-cat-tree/) for a demonstration of some basic features.
 Checkout the [storybook](https://lifejuggler.github.io/react-cat-tree/storybook) for advanced usage.